 - Our exclusive instructor's activity guide that makes planning this activity easy and delivers loads of fun ideas for activities, games and relevant projects.

-- The only materials you supply are glue, brushes, yarn and scissors.
+- The only materials you supply are glue, brushes, and scissors.

 For groups larger than 25, simply order extra medallions, colored sand, and paint rocks (see "Accessories" below).

 Content Standard 2B: Students understand how communities in North America varied long ago.
 (K-4)